willamowius/openam/ReadMe.txt

 Windows users can easily replay messages recorded from a G.723.1 codec call in the Windows Media Player.

-Owners of Quicknet cards (eg LineJack and PhoneJack) can also play messages recored from a G.723.1 codec call using their Quicknet cards and the OpenAM play command.
-This is handy for Linux and FreeBSD users.

 Unix users (without Quicknet cards) cannot play G.723.1 files so they may prefer to use this command, which does not enable G.723.1 in OpenAM.